thefch/pairlist_java/README.md

 # pairlist_java
-python's dictionary implementation to java with arraylist
+python's dictionary implementation in java with arraylist